Midnight In America Home Page

 The scribes and Pharisees sit in Moses' seat.
 [In other words, the commands in Moses' writings – the Law of Moses – which they taught the need to obey, carry weight or authority for human conduct.]
 Therefore whatever they tell you, that observe and do, but do not do according to their works; for they say, and do not do [they were hypocrites; so don't be like them!]
 (Matt 23:2,3).

-• Then He specified tithing as a credible principle.
-That was part of the Law of Moses (Deut 14:22-29).
-Notice Jesus said it is still valid: You pay tithe of mint and anise and cummin and have neglected the weightier matters of the law: justice, mercy and faith.
+You pay tithe of mint and anise and cummin and have neglected the weightier matters of the law: justice, mercy and faith.
 These ought you to have done, without leaving the others undone (Matt 23:23).

-Further Reading: The Tithe of God (T) Giving and Receiving (GR)
+The Tithe of God (T) Giving and Receiving (GR)

-• In Acts 10:9 onwards, we find the account of Peter's vision in which he was shown not to call any man common or unclean (10:28).
+In Acts 10:9 onwards, we find the account of Peter’s vision in which he was shown not to call any man common or unclean (10:28).
 It is also clear that Peter refused to eat (10:14) unclean foods which God had forbidden in Leviticus 11 and Deuteronomy 14.

-• Likewise, in Acts 15:20 and 15:29, there are reminders that strangled animals and blood are not fit for human consumption.
+Likewise, in Acts 15:20 and 15:29, there are reminders that strangled animals and blood are not fit for human consumption.
 These were proscribed in Genesis 9:4, Leviticus 17:13,14 and 19:26.

-Further Reading: What Should We Eat?
+What Should We Eat?
 (Eat).

-• Sexual immorality was another issue which the apostles reminded new Gentile believers to be very careful about (Acts 15:20,29).
+Sexual immorality was another issue which the apostles reminded new Gentile believers to be very careful about (Acts 15:20,29).
 There is a very detailed code of sexual taboos listed in Leviticus 18, which goes far beyond the one commandment that forbids adultery (Ex 20:14; Deut 5:18).

 Further Reading: Why Marriage?
-(Wma).
+(WM).

-• When Jesus was asked which are the greatest commandments, part of His reply was:
+When Jesus was asked which are the greatest commandments, part of His reply was:

 You shall love your neighbour as yourself (Mark 10:31).